LifeofDan-EL/100-days-of-code/log.md

 **Non-coding Activity:** Watched a Nigerian [Living in Bondage 2](https://en.wikipedia.org/wiki/Living_in_Bondage:_Breaking_Free), enjoyed it, also finished [Daily Lives of Highschool Boys](https://en.wikipedia.org/wiki/Daily_Lives_of_High_School_Boys), the ending was so emotional to me.

 ### Day 71 September 22, 2020

+**Today's Progress:** The [problem of the day](assets/pairwise.png) was rated hard, a program to find the maximum pairwise product and I'm proud I attempted it and I'm proud of my solution.
+Found out I skipped a topic, Increment and Decrement in Basic operations module, completed it.

+**Thoughts:** By tomorrow, I'll try to tackle the Function module topics.

+**Non-coding Activity:** Part of exploring [DCComics](https://en.wikipedia.org/wiki/DC_Comics) characters, most of the knowledge I know from [Watchmem](https://en.wikipedia.org/wiki/Watchmen) are either from Wikipedia or discussions.
+Got [Doomsday clock](https://en.wikipedia.org/wiki/Doomsday_Clock_(comics)) to read because of I heard Dr Manhattan played a huge role but found out it was a sequel of Watchmen.Got Watchmen and I've been reading the issues today.
+The way Dr Manhattan's perception of time is portrayed is mind blowing.
+The only downside I see to his powers is the fact that he barely takes action.
+He rarely tries to stop anything from happening, which is great though.

+### Day 72 September 23, 2020

 **Today's Progress:**